|CCTE In The News|

 CCTE programs are standards-based on rigorous academics applied and instructed through real world application.
 Career Technical Education (CTE) courses are offered in 15 industry sectors tied to local economic and workforce needs.
-CTE is comprised of a sequence of courses—beginning, intermediate and capstone.
-Many capstone courses are funded through the Regional Occupational Programs.
-These courses provide high school students with skills necessary to succeed in post-secondary/college education, entry-level employment and/or career advancement.
+CTE is comprised of a sequence of courses—exploratory, foundation, intermediate and advanced.
+Most advanced courses are funded through the Regional Occupational Programs.
+These courses provide high school students with skills necessary to succeed in post-secondary/college education, entry-level employment and career advancement.
 The instructional integration of academic and workplace skills provides career awareness and exploration, including paid and un-paid internship opportunities.
-Over 30 CTE courses are approved for UC “a-g” college entrance credit.
+Over 50 CTE courses are approved for UC “a-g” college entrance credit.

 Junior Reserve Officers Training Corps (JROTC) operates under the auspices of CCTE.
 This program is comprised of 13 units representing all four military branches.
 Since 1919 JROTC has benefited tens of thousands of District students by fostering academic, social and personal achievement.
 JROTC served 2,331 students in 2010 with instruction and guidance that accelerated student achievement and opportunities, including college/university admissions and scholarships.
 The mission of JROTC is to motivate young people to become better citizens.